Sabiya7228/InventoryManagement/README.md

 # One Last Kiss ❤️

-Thanks for stopping by and reading this far!
-This project is supported by **INDOTALENT**

-🌐 Feel free to visit: [https://store.indotalent.com](https://store.indotalent.com)

 [![store-indotalent](https://cdn.shopify.com/s/files/1/0097/8422/9945/files/store-indotalent-hero.png?v=1737235553)](https://store.indotalent.com)
 ### ✅ **How does Mini CRM help SMBs manage operations, drive growth, and streamline payroll?**